Christianib003/alu-higher_level_programming/README.md

 # alu-higher_level_programming
-This is the repository for studying python programmi
+This is the repository for studying python programm